grantlucas/toast/README.md

   - The way CMS's store media can vary drastically.
 If you want to move your site's content to another platform you also have to worry about the paths to images within posts.
 By separating the storage of your media from your main site, changing platforms is as easy as copying over your content.
 No link changes needed.

 Toast acts as a permanent repository for your images and video whether it ends up on your personal site or in a social media service.

+## Overview

+- Easy installation
+- Built in API
+  - Easy uploads from a multitude of sources
+    - Media could be coming from your blogging engine, Twitter client, etc.
+- Secure setup ensures that you and only you can upload content to your Toast installation
+- Nice interface for when media is viewed in Toast
+  - For example when coming from a social site to view the photo
+- Integration with blogging engines for easy insertion of Toast media links into content